jju/anachronauts/universebuilding.md

 * Torture

 Investigate
 : The Investigate skill incorporates keen observation, forensics, and detailed analysis.
+Really, many skills can be used to investigate incidences.
+This specifically refers to having the actual legal authority to do so.

+* Cop Talk
+* Authority

 Jack of All Trades
 : The Jack of All Trades skill works differently to other skills.
 It reduces the unskilled penalty a character receives for not having the appropriate skill by one for every level of Jack of All Trades.